TazerFlash/AskAGenius/README.md

 ### 1. State Management with Signals

-The application employs a centralized state management pattern using Angular Signals within the `GeniusService`.
+The application employs a centralized state management pattern using Angular Signals within the `AppStateService` (located in `src/services/genius.service.ts`).

-- **`GeniusService`** acts as a single source of truth for shared application state, such as the list of scientists, the current view (`home` or `chat`), the selected scientist, and the chat history.
+- **`AppStateService`** acts as a single source of truth for shared application state, such as the list of scientists, the current view (`home` or `chat`), the selected scientist, and the chat history.
 - Using signals (`signal()`, `computed()`, `effect()`) provides a highly efficient and fine-grained change detection mechanism, which works seamlessly in a zoneless Angular application.

 ### 2. AI Persona Engineering

 The distinct personality of each scientist is not accidental.
-It's achieved through detailed prompt engineering in `genius.service.ts`.
+It's achieved through detailed prompt engineering in the scientist data located in `src/services/genius.service.ts`.

 - Each `Scientist` object contains a `knowledgeBase` property.
 This is a comprehensive system prompt passed to the Gemini API.
 - This prompt instructs the AI on its persona, speaking style, areas of expertise, and even special instructions, like how to format a video generation prompt.